mila-iqia/blocks/docs/serialization.rst

 When checkpointing, Blocks pickles the entire :class:`main loop <.MainLoop>`, effectively serializing the exact state of the model as well as the training state (iteration state, extensions, etc.).
-Techncially there are some difficulties with this approach:
+Technically there are some difficulties with this approach:

 * Some Python objects cannot be pickled e.g. file handles, generators,